Reservoir computing approaches for representation and classification of multivariate time series: Experiments

-To provide a significant comparison, \textit{lESN}, \textit{omESN} and \textit{rmESN} always share the same randomly generated reservoir configured with the following hyperparameters: internal units $R=800$; spectral radius $\rho = 0.99$; non-zero connections percentage $\beta = 0.25$; input scaling $\omega = 0.15$; noise level $\xi = 0.01$.
-When classification is performed with a ridge regression readout, we set the regularization $\lambda = 1.0$.
-The ridge regression prediction models, used to generate the model-space representation in \textit{omESN} and \textit{rmESN}, are instead configured with $\lambda = 5.0$.

-In each RC-based method, we apply dimensionality reduction, as it provides important computational advantages (in terms of both memory and CPU time), as well as a regularization that improves the overall generalization capability and robustness of the models.
-To determine the optimal number of subspace dimensions $D$, we evaluate how training time and average classification accuracy (computed with a $k$-fold cross-validation procedure) of the RC classifiers varies on the benchmark dataset in Tab.~\ref{tab:benchmark_details}.
-We report the average results in Fig. \ref{fig:dimred_res}.
+To provide a significant comparison, \textit{lESN}, \textit{omESN} and \textit{rmESN} always share the same randomly generated reservoir configured with the following hyperparameters: number of internal units $R=800$; spectral radius $\rho = 0.99$; non-zero connections percentage $\beta = 0.25$; input scaling $\omega = 0.15$; noise level $\xi = 0.001$.
+When classification is performed with a ridge regression readout, we set the regularization value $\lambda = 1.0$.
+The ridge regression prediction models, used to generate the model-space representation in \textit{omESN} and \textit{rmESN}, are configured with $\lambda = 5.0$.
+We always apply dimensionality reduction, as it provides important computational advantages (both in terms of memory and CPU time), as well as a regularization that improves the generalization capability and robustness of all RC models.
+For all experiments we select the number of subspace dimensions as $D=75$, following a grid-search with $k$-fold cross-validation on the datasets of Tab.~\ref{tab:benchmark_details} (see the supplementary material for details).

-While the training time increases approximately linearly with $D$, it is possible to identify an ``elbow'' in the classification accuracy for $D=75$, which is the value we select.

-LSTM and GRU are configured with $H=30$ hidden units; the decoding function is implemented as a neural network with a dense layer of $20$ hidden units followed by a softmax layer; the dropout probability is $p_\text{drop} = 0.1$; the $\ell_2$ regularization parameter is $\lambda = 0.0001$; gradient descent is performed with the Adam algorithm~\cite{kingma2014adam} and we train the models for $5000$ epochs Finally, the 1\textit{-NN} classifier uses FastDTW~\cite{salvador2007toward}, implemented with the related Python library\footnote{\url{https://pypi.org/project/fastdtw/}}.
+LSTM and GRU are configured with $H=30$ hidden units; the decoding function is implemented as a neural network with 2 dense layers of $20$ hidden units followed by a softmax layer; the dropout probability is $p_\text{drop} = 0.1$; the $\ell_2$ regularization parameter is $\lambda = 0.0001$; gradient descent is performed with the Adam algorithm~\cite{kingma2014adam} and we train the models for $5000$ epochs Finally, the 1\textit{-NN} classifier uses FastDTW~\cite{salvador2007toward}, which is a computationally efficient approximation of the DTW\footnote{we used the official Python library: \url{https://pypi.org/project/fastdtw/}}.
+We acknowledge additional approaches based on DTW~\cite{gorecki2015multivariate, mei2015learning}, which, however, are not discussed in this paper.